lykia-rs/lykiadb/README.md

 ```shell
 $ lykia hello.ly
 ```

-## Contributing
-Lykia is an open-source project, and contributions are welcome!
-If you would like to contribute to the project, please read our contributing guidelines.

 ## License
 Lykia is licensed under the Apache License, Version 2.0.
 See LICENSE for the full license text.